Learn something new every day

 More Info... by email

-Cognition is defined as an individual's ability to perform tasks that use functions such as memory and reasoning.
-Those with a cognitive disorder have symptoms such as memory loss, difficulty thinking problems through from start to finish, and focusing for long periods of time.
-Symptoms the individual displays are listed together and defined as a syndrome, further diagnosed as a specific condition or a cognitive disorder not otherwise specified.
+Cognition is generally defined as an individual's ability to perform tasks that use brain functions such as memory and reasoning.
+Those with cognitive disorders typically have symptoms such as memory loss, difficulty thinking problems through from start to finish, and an inability to focus for long periods of time.

-Some cognitive disorders develop as an individual ages.
-Dementia is perhaps the best known and often manifests difficulties controlling or harnessing brain function in different areas.
+Some of the most common disorders develop as an individual ages.
+Dementia is perhaps the best known and often manifests as difficulties controlling or harnessing brain function in different areas.
 There are different types of dementia; some individuals will develop problems with long-term or short-term memory, while others will have trouble conceptualizing objects that are out of sight.
 It may become difficult to solve problems or make decisions, and speech may become impaired.

-Other types of cognitive disorders can be caused by outside trauma or deficiency.
-Korsakoff syndrome causes memory loss, hallucinations, and a tendency to tell stories.
+Disorders can also be caused by outside trauma or deficiency.
+Korsakoff syndrome, for instance, causes memory loss, hallucinations, and a tendency to tell stories.
 Caused by a lack of the vitamin B1 in the system, it can result in permanent damage to specific areas of the brain.
 An individual who has been in an accident or suffered a blow to the head can also develop damage to a certain part of the brain, leading to cognitive difficulties.

-Someone may also be born with a cognitive disorder that begins to manifest as he or she ages.
-Some learning disabilities, such as dyslexia, fall into the category of cognitive disorder, as the brain cannot properly process the appearance and order of letters, numbers, or words.
-Different types of dyslexia manifest difficulties with spelling, reading, understanding language, or any part of language capabilities.
+Someone may also be born with a brain problem or cognition difficulty that begins to manifest as he or she grows, often right about school age as children begin to be expected to focus on specific tasks or answer more complex questions under pressure.
+Some learning disabilities, such as dyslexia, also fall into the category of cognitive disorder.
+Dyslexia is a problem that prevents the brain from properly processing the appearance and order of letters, numbers, or words.
+Different types of dyslexia manifest as difficulties with spelling, reading, understanding language, or any part of language capabilities.

-Attention deficit hyperactivity disorder (ADHD) is another common cognitive disorder impacting an individual's ability to focus his or her attention.
+Attention deficit hyperactivity disorder (ADHD) is another common example, and primarily impacts an individual's ability to focus his or her attention.
 An individual with this condition often finds it difficult to sit still or perform tasks that require closely following instructions.
-These individuals are often thought of as careless and flighty, and many individuals can go undiagnosed with a cognitive disorder until well into adulthood.
-A cognitive disorder seldom has a cookie-cutter diagnosis; rather, a wide range of symptoms, abilities, and impairments may be evident.
+These individuals are often initially mistaken for being careless and flighty, and many can go undiagnosed until well into adulthood.
+Adding to the problem is that cognitive disorders seldom have a cookie-cutter diagnosis.
+Rather, a wide range of symptoms, abilities, and impairments may be evident.